nikhita/github-contrib/README.md

 Also, a friendly reminder that contributions are not limited to code - it is about much more than that!

+**Note**: This branch was originally created to support output which was suitable to be sent via email because Kubernetes org membership required a request to be sent to a mailing list.
+The [process](https://github.com/kubernetes/community/blob/master/community-membership.md) has now been updated to use GitHub issues, so markdown format from the master branch will work better.
+Keeping this branch as-is in case someone is interested.

 ## Installation

 **Prerequisites**: Go version 1.7 or greater.